QUESTIONS ABOUT FUNDING

 How much is project construction expected to cost?

-With a total cost estimated at $1.497 billion (year-of-expenditure dollars), Central Alternative 1A or 1B is the lowest-cost option.
+With a total cost estimated at $1.497 billion (year-of-expenditure dollars), Central Alternative 1B is the lowest-cost option.
 This total cost includes roadway and bridge operations and maintenance for 35 years following completion of construction.

 Is tolling an option?

 A new 1-69 bridge will be tolled.
 The decision on whether to recommend Central Alternative 1A or Central Alternative 1B (whether or not to toll the US 41 bridge) will be based on continuing financial analysis, federal grant availability and comments received on the DEIS.
 Once a decision is reached, the public and agencies will be notified prior to publication of the FEIS and ROD.

 Why is tolling necessary to help fund the project?